rgm/read52/50-linds-redding.md

 So how did I survive for thirty years?
 Well, it was a close shave.
 Very close.
-And while on the inside I am indeed a 'delicate flower' as some Creative Director once wryly observed, I have enjoyed, until recently, the outward physical constitution and rude heath of an ox.
+And while on the inside I am indeed a 'delicate flower' as some Creative Director once wryly observed, I have enjoyed, until recently, the outward physical constitution and rude health of an ox.
 I mostly hid my insecurity and fear from everyone but those closest to me, and ran fast enough that I would never be found out.
 The other thing I did, I now discover, was to convince myself that there was nothing else,